netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   the shipment can be placed in case they are not at home.
 * *Enable Preferred Neighbor*: The customer selects an alternative address in the neighborhood for the shipment in case they are not at home.
-* *Enable Parcel announcement*: The customer gets notified by email about the status of the shipment.
+* *Enable Automatic Parcel Announcement*: The customer gets notified by email about the status of the shipment.
 Select one of the following options:

   * *Yes*: The service will be booked.